MiaadTeam/benchmark/README.md

 We search for nested relations : limited number (default is 50) cities of provinces of each country with selection of name, abb and population and also order by population field in descending form.

 ### prisma-express-graphql:
-If you have done previous steps to seeding the database, you can now easily change your dircetory to the `src/prisma-express-graphql` just go for starting the database and enter:
+If you have done previous steps for seeding the database, you can now easily change your dircetory to the `src/prisma-express-graphql` just go for starting the database and enter:
   `yarn start`

 As we are in root of src/prisma-express-graphql, to fetch our query we enter:
    `hurl --variables-file .env ./http/getFiftyCitiesOfCountry.hurl --test`

 the query for the data is the same as `prisma-express-rest`, we just defined Graphql API schema definition in this path to use of the same service:
 `src/prisma-express-graphql/graphql/root.ts`

 ### mongoose-express-rest (No sort):
 1. You should install MongoDB on your machine first.
 The installation instructions can be found at [Official MongoDB installation](https://www.mongodb.com/docs/manual/installation/) manual.
-2. In general, to start a server we use this format: `yarn start < --seed >` the seed argument tells the server to enter the data of the dataset(countries, provinces, and cities) into our database. so for the first time, to seed the express server and Mongoose ORM we enter :
+2. In general, to start a server we use this format: `yarn start < --seed >` the seed argument tells the server to enter the data of the dataset(countries, provinces, and cities) into our database.
+  So for the first time, to seed the express server and Mongoose ORM we enter:
    `yarn start --seed`
 3. We can start the server with a seeded database:
    `yarn start`
-4. As we are root of src/mongoose-express-rest, to fetch our query:
+4. As we are in the root of src/mongoose-express-rest, to fetch our query we enter:
    `hurl --variables-file .env ./http/getFiftyCitiesOfCountryNoSrot.hurl --test`

 The query can be found in this path:
 `src/mongoose-express-rest/services/country/getFiftyCitiesNoSort.service.ts`